darrylcauldwell/darrylcauldwell.github.io/_posts/2019-09-27-cloudbased-init.md

 C:\Program Files\Cloudbase Solutions\Cloudbase-Init\conf\cloudbase-init.conf
 ```

-The default installation this does not have a metadata_services entry.
-To get the other plugins to be capable of reading metadata from OVF source add the entry:
+The default installation of cloudbase-init.conf does not have a metadata_services entry at all.
+To allow the plugins be capable of reading metadata from OVF source add the following line to the file:

 ```
 metadata_services=cloudbaseinit.metadata.services.ovfservice.OvfService
 ```

-Then execute sysprep passing the same parameters as the Cloudbase-Init installer wizard would:
+When both files have been updated execute sysprep passing the same parameters as the Cloudbase-Init installer wizard would:

 ```
 cd “C:\Program Files\Cloudbase Solutions\Cloudbase-Init\conf\”
 C:\Windows\System32\Sysprep\Sysprep.exe /quiet /generalize /oobe /shutdown /unattend:unattend.xml
 ```

-Performing a deployment using vRealize Automation Cloud using the blueprint example from earlier the VM gets deployed and its hostname updated.
+Performing a deployment of thee vRealize Automation Cloud blueprint example from earlier now deploys a VM with its hostname updated.